abeelgetahun/Tele-WMS/README.md

 1) Copy env and configure Postgres/JWT

 	- Copy `.env.example` to `.env` and update `DATABASE_URL`, `JWT_SECRET`.
+	- If using Neon, use the pooled connection string for runtime traffic and set `?pgbouncer=true&connection_limit=1`.
+Use a non-pooled `DIRECT_URL` for Prisma Migrate.
 	- Ensure your PostgreSQL instance is running and the database exists.

 2) Install deps and generate Prisma client